 What is the change you want to see?

 Bees, butterflies and other pollinators, small birds, lizards, and other wildlife need corridors connecting larger spaces of parkland.

 Cities are getting hotter from the urban heat island effect.
 Tree canopy and shade helps make suburbs cooler, and reduces power used for air-conditioning.

 Both exercise from walking and exposure to nature and plants has been shown to benefit our physical and mental health.

 Shaded, walkable streets encourage active transport – walking, cycling, etc – while going about everyday activities.
-This provides significant health benefits to the entire community.
-Residents are more likely to meet and talk with neighbours and use local businesses.